Adam4lexander/Spoke/Docs/Topics/Performance.md

 - 13.2KB GC alloc
 ```

-This is where you pay the price: **allocations occur when you call functions like `UseEffect` and `UseMemo`, which create new reactive objects.** Once mounted, the system runs allocation-free — just like the previous example.
+GC is allocated when tree branches are rebuilt.
+The allocation sources are:

+- Instantiating `Effect` and `Memo` classes.
+- Capturing closures for `EffectBlock` and `MemoBlock`.

 ---

 ## Scenario 3: Unstable Dynamic Dependencies

-This is a subtle source of GC worth mentioning — and one that’s easy to miss.
+This is a subtle source of GC worth mentioning.

 ```csharp
 s.Effect(s => {